sghpjuikit/player/app/skins/README.md

 Stylesheets can extend other stylesheets by importing them with `@import url("../skin-name/skin-name.css");`.
 Application skins are considered **userAgentStylesheet**, which means:
 - they provide all the styling.
-Unless the skin provides styling for all JavaFX controls, it should inherit either skin that inherits default javaFx userAgentStylesheet **Modena.css** (like **Main**: `@import url("../Main/Main.css");` or inherit it directly: `@import "com/sun/javafx/scene/control/skin/modena/modena.css";`
+  Skin may wish to extend another skin (like **Main**: `@import url("../Main/Main.css");`).
+  Skin that does not extend another is root skin and should provide complete styling.
 - have lower priority compared to normal stylesheets (see [priority](#priority))

 [Modena.css](https://gist.github.com/maxd/63691840fc372f22f470) always serves as the base skin.
 Any skin in the /skins